 Another important concept in e-bikes is energy.
 While acceleration is all about power, energy is all about range.
-E-bikes are direct when it comes to energy, unlike cars that use stored electric power to get energy to move forward.
-Energy is stored in the e-bike’s battery and an e-bike usually feeds on the batteries to create energy to carry weight of its rider.
+E-bikes are direct when it comes to energy, unlike cars that use stored electric power to get the energy to move forward.
+Energy is stored in the e-bike’s battery and an e-bike usually feeds on the batteries to create energy to carry the weight of its rider.

 What is e-bike mileage?

 Just like for cars, mileage varies from e-bike to e-bike.
 Most e-bikes demonstrate 2000 MPGe (miles per gallon of gasoline-equivalent).
 MPGe is a measure of the average distance traveled per unit of energy consumed (source).
 This makes most electric bikes more efficient with using their electric charge than a Tesla Model S.